Skip to main content

 Verify the cache backend is active and functioning:

-stats = await sdk.cache.stats()
+stats = sdk.cache.stats()

-print(f"Cache entries: {stats.entry_count}")
+print(f"Cache entries: {stats['total_entries']}")

-Cache backend is enabled and showing a healthy hit rate
+Cache backend is enabled and accumulating entries

 Operational Readiness